Zapper-fi/protocol/docs/api-intro/human-readable-transactions/timeline-event.md

 # Single Transactions

-Presents the details of an onchain transaction with a simple descriptive summary, dynamic elements such as apps, tokens, NFTs, and accounts, as well as other transaction details.
+Presents the details of an onchain transaction in a simple descriptive summary with optional references to items such as apps, tokens, NFTs, and accounts.

 ---